bmwcarit/Emma/doc/readme.md

 The virtual sections config files are used to assign the sections of the virtual address spaces to a virtual address spaces defined in the `patterns*.json`file.
 This is needed because the mapfiles can contain physical and virtual sections as well and Emma needs to identify the virtual ones and assign them to a specific virtual address space.
-If your configuration does not use virtual address spaces, the virtualSections*.json files are not needed.
+For configId-s not using virtual address spaces, a virtualSections*.json file is not needed.

 This config file have to have the following format: